-A guide to MLS podcasts - updated!
+An update guide to MLS podcasts and YouTube shows for 2017

 Mouths of the South

 The team at SB Nation’s Dirty South Soccer has been active in covering the expansion team’s progress toward kickoff, including a podcast that already has a sizable library of episodes about the team.
-A recent show, titled “The ZLATLANTA Episode,” pondered the possibility of attracting the famed Swedish striker.
-They also have a live call-in feature during their recording of the podcast, allowing fans to be part of an episode.
+One memorable episode, “The ZLATLANTA Episode,” pondered the possibility of attracting the famed Swedish striker to Atlanta, while other episodes have chronicled the acquisition of players as the team builds its inaugural roster.
+They also have a live call-in feature during their recording of the podcast, allowing fans to be part of an episode. dirtysouthsoccer.com/atlanta-united-fc-podcast

 Chicago Fire